dbeck/dbeck.github.io/_posts/2016-05-01-Learning-Rust:-Yet-Another-Lock-Free-Queue.markdown

 ```

 ### Notes

+I call the underlying data structure `CircularBuffer` because of the way writer wraps over at the end, when reaches the final element in the `buffer`.
+This may be confusing that the underlying implementation is not a linked list.

 The reader and the writer are both using the `buffer` vector.
 The reader tries to convince the writer to use its location while the reader processes the data previously written by the writer.
 To minimize contention the writer goes through the `buffer` in forward order and the `reader` works in the backward order.